skirino/dist_agent/README.md

 This design may introduce a potential problem: a distributed agent can be blocked by a long-running operation of another agent which happened to reside in the same consensus group.
-It is the responsibility of implementer of callback modules of distributed agents to ensure that handling of query/command/timeout doesn't take long time.
+It is the responsibility of implementers of the callback modules for distributed agents to ensure that handlers of query/command/timeout don't take long time.

 Even with reduced number of consensus groups explained above, state replications and healthchecks involve high rate of inter-node communications.
 In order to reduce network traffic and TCP overhead, remote communications between nodes are batched with the help of [`batched_communication`](https://github.com/skirino/batched_communication).

-Since establishing a consensus (committing a command) in Raft protocol requires round trips to remote nodes, it is a relatively expensive operation.
+Since establishing a consensus (committing a command) in the Raft protocol requires round trips to remote nodes, it is a relatively expensive operation.
-In order not to overwhelm a job queue, accesses to a job queue are rate-limited by the [token bucket algorithm](https://en.wikipedia.org/wiki/Token_bucket).
+In order not to overwhelm a distributed agent, accesses to each agent are rate-limited by the [token bucket algorithm](https://en.wikipedia.org/wiki/Token_bucket).
 Rate limiting is imposed on a per-node basis; in each node, there exists a bucket per distributed agent.
 We use [`foretoken`](https://github.com/skirino/foretoken) as the token bucket implementation.